cebes/cebes-server/README.md

 ## Tests

-Since both `cebes-dataframe-spark` and `cebes-http-server` uses Spark with Hive enabled, by default both modules uses Hive with Derby metastore.

-When you run `sbt test` at the root project, both modules will use the same Derby metastore, which then causes troubles, and the tests won't be able to finish.

-There are two ways to bypass this (until we figure out a proper solution):

-1. Configure cebes to use MySQL for tests.
+1. Configure cebes to use MySQL metastore for Hive.
 The relevant configurations
 are:

         CEBES_HIVE_METASTORE_URL: jdbc:mysql://<host>:<port>/<database_name>